agent-orchestrator — Contributor Impact

 Every metric is computed per time slice (all-time / last 30 days / last 7 days).
 Switch slices via the toggle at the top — the table, stats, and standouts re-render in place.
 This separates "currently active" from "historically prolific".

 A 100-line change to a frequently-edited core file is structurally more important than a 5,000-line change to a generated snapshot or a one-off doc.
 Each file is assigned a weight (0.5×–2.0×) based on its all-time commit count percentile; high-churn files (the ones the project actually edits often) weight more.
-The "W. Lines" column is the resulting hotspot-weighted sum.
+The "W. Lines" column is the slice-aware sum: lines added in the selected slice multiplied by the file's all-time hotspot weight.
+The hotspot weights are intentionally not slice-aware — file importance shouldn't shift just because you switched the toggle.

 Reviews given are a separate signal from reviews received.
 This column counts reviews on other people's PRs, excluding self-comments and the bots/AI-reviewers configured in the bots list.
 Senior contributors often shift toward review and away from authoring; without this column, that work is invisible.